 Even Cass Tech, the city’s historic premier high school, didn’t break the 25 percent threshold on last year’s rankings.
 In 2016, Cass Tech was in the 21st percentile among state schools.

-That means that the more than 4,000 students who are now attending the 10 Detroit high schools that are slated for closure are not likely to land in a school whose ranking is much higher the school they attend now.
+That means that the more than 4,000 students who are now attending the 10 Detroit high schools that are slated for closure are not likely to land in a school whose ranking is much higher than the school they attend now.

 Students who live near the city’s borders could attend schools in the nearby suburbs but city bus lines often don’t connect with suburban ones so traveling to a suburban school can often be difficult.